khoutz182/hobby-log/misc/resume.typ

 )[
   - Introduced an automated test suite which increased coverage from 0% to 65% to safely pay back tech debt
   - Built a kubernetes cluster to host environments for each Github pull request for manual testing and QA
+  - Refactored the deployment strategy from a branch per customer, to using feature flags and a configuration management system
-  - Technologies used: Kubernetes, Docker, Java, Kotlin, Elasticsearch, PostgreSQL, ArgoCD, AWS ]
+  // - Technologies used: Kubernetes, Docker, Java, Kotlin, Elasticsearch, PostgreSQL, ArgoCD, AWS ]

 #resume-entry(